 Go light with the floors and figure out lighting

 Wether you decide on carpets or laminate flooring, think about going light.
 This brightens up your whole living space.
 Try and go for a hardwearing carpet if you have little ones as it’s easier to clean up any spillages.
 We have a hardwearing cream carpet and even after almost three years, it’s still going strong!
+If you were thinking about having lighter flooring fitted, you could always decide to have a look at the different options of wood flooring that companies similar to One Stop provide.
+They offer a range of styles that will be able to help brighten up your living space and it will be easier to clean up any spillages.
+Our friends have something similar and they said it works a treat when it comes to cleaning it.
+Make sure you take your time when it comes to deciding on the type of flooring that you want for your home.
 Also think about having statement lighting – something really strong and bold.
 This is great for adding character to a simple/plain room.

-Privacy is important.
-We all know that!
+Privacy is important!
 For some reason, it took us a while to get some decent curtains in each room.
 We’re still in the process of purchasing and having some blinds fitted.
-Our go-to place for this is VELUX.
-I love their wide variety of blinds and in particular their children’s range!
+Our go-to place for this is usually VELUX.
+I love their variety of blinds and in particular their children’s range!
 They have some beautiful Disney themed blinds that we’re looking at purchasing for Daisy’s room!
+However, if you’re looking for more neutral blinds for your bedroom or anywhere else around your home, you might want to do some research to see if you can find some that match the interior of your house.
+You might want to look somewhere like shuttercraft for example.
+Although it is important that the blinds you pick match your furniture and the walls in your home, you also need to ensure that the blinds you pick do the job correctly and block out as much or as little sunlight as you like.

 *This is a sponsored post*